-Note that $\Bar{r}(m)$ is a monotonically increasing function of $m$, the previous result implies that $\Bar{r}(m)>\Bar{r}(2)=4$, or equivalently, $\Bar{r}(m)\geq 5$ when $m=3$.
-Additionally, according to the Proposition 2.1 in \cite{Ho-Nguyen-Ann-16}, we have that $\Bar{r}(m)\leq 6$ based on the reduced system in equation~\eqref{eq:reduced_system}.
+\textbf{When $m=3$:} Note that $\Bar{r}(m)$ is a monotonically increasing function of $m$.
+Therefore, it follows from the previous result that $\Bar{r}(m)>\Bar{r}(2)=4$, or equivalently, $\Bar{r}(m)\geq 5$.
+Additionally, according to Proposition 2.1 in \cite{Ho-Nguyen-Ann-16}, we deduce that $\Bar{r}(m)\leq 6$ based on the reduced system in equation~\eqref{eq:reduced_system}.
 Thus, we only need to show that $\Bar{r}(m)>5$.
-The system in equation~\eqref{eq:original_system} when $r=5$ is a combination of the system in equation~\eqref{eq:system_r3} and the following system:
+Indeed, the system~\eqref{eq:original_system} when $r=5$ is a combination of the system in equation~\eqref{eq:system_r3} and the following system:

-We can verify that the non-trivial solution mentioned in the previous setting also satisfies this system.
-Hence, we conclude that $\Bar{r}(m)=6$.
+We can verify that the following is a non-trivial solution of this system: